Ajarn-Jamie/erpcore_mmn_analysis/README.md

 # erpcore_scripts
-Scripts for preprocessing and analysis of ERPCORE MMN dataset
+This repository contains scripts for preprocessing and analysis of the ERPCORE MMN dataset

 Data inside the "ERPCORE_MMN_SET_FILES" folder was copied from ERP CORE by Emily S. Kappenman and  Steven J. Luck (https://doi.org/10.18115/D5JW4R).